open-ce/open-ce/doc/README.yaml.md

 both pytorch and tensorflow as well because of the specified imported environments listed in this section.

-These three stanza types (packages, channels, imported_envs) are really the only YAML elements that are used for the open-ce `build_env.py` builds.
+These two stanza types (packages, imported_envs) are really the only YAML elements that are used for the open-ce `build_env.py` builds.
 However, as each feedstock in the list is built, other YAML file information is used from the yaml files of each respective feedstock repository.